Now that you know what Liability means and what it takes for a property to become a liability, let us delve more into this subject.

 You should not confuse Expenses with Liability.

-Expense is listed in the company’s income statement and it is the cost of operations that the company incurs in order to generate revenue.
+An expense is listed in the company’s income statement and it is the cost of operations that the company incurs in order to generate revenue.

 In personal finance, expenses could be the amount you pay in order to purchase an item or settle a liability like rent.